News Writing

 They want their son to get better.

-What they didn’t realize was that the roads had become icy from rain that had been falling all day and had frozen after nightfall.
+What they didn’t realize was that the roads had become icy from rain that had been falling all day and had frozen after nightfall., which led to a plummet off the side of the overpass.

 John Thompson had been selling his green chili at the Lakeway Farmers Market on Tuesday afternoon for about an hour when he asked some passers-by if they wanted to try his green chili.

-What happened next left Thompson “astounded” when he was forced to dump his sealed cans of chili that warm afternoon.
+What happened next left Thompson “astounded” when he was forced to dump his sealed cans of chili by USDA agents that warm afternoon.

 Of all the ways to get to the National High School Finals Rodeo, the Guardipee family had a trip they will remember for a long time.